GL-Li/summaries/vim-vscode/learn_vim_the_smart_way.md

 - `{`: previous paragraph
 - `H`, `M`, `L`: top, middle, and bottom of current view.

-Scrolling: movie instead but keep cursor in current line
+Scrolling: move view port but keep cursor in current line
 - `zz`: scroll window so current line is in the middle
 - `zt`: current line at the top
 - `zb`: current line at the bottom

 Search
 - `*` and `#`: search whole word forward and backward
-- `g*` and `#`: search even if part of a word
+- `g*` and `g#`: search even if part of a word
   - example: "one in onetwo"

 Marks